 We are not about to try and teach you to break fall and for many it will be completely inappropriate to try and physically learn.
 But a quick internet search will reveal plenty of tutorials on how to break fall and at the very least the tips about how to protect your head and what to do with your arms are useful information.
 Even without physical practice you will take information on board and with a little mental practice and visualisation it could make the difference between hurting yourself or not.
 It has been well established through Sports Psychology that a skill can be learned through visualisation alone.

-There are many ways you can reduce your chances of slipping on an icy surface, the first of which is awareness.
+There are many ways you can reduce your chances of slipping on an icy surface and having Ice Falls, the first of which is awareness.
 This is something that would have stopped my impromptu and painful examination of the morning sky, had I taken two seconds to note the weather conditions before stepping out of the door.
 Once we have established that it may be icy then we can do a few things to limit the chances of a fall:

-What should I do if I hurt myself after slipping on Ice?
+What should I do if I hurt myself after Ice Falls?

 Well, ice may have injured you, but it can also be your friend!
 Applying an icepack to a bruised area or strained muscle helps the healing process provided you follow a few simple rules: